eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 To determine the relative likelihood ask yourself what would the probability be of the slot machine producing a loss if each hypothesis was true:

 - If the slot machine is generous, then the probability of loosing on any single play is $1-0.2=0.8$.
-- If the slot machine is stingey, then the probability of loosing on any single play is $1-0.1=0.9$
+- If the slot machine is stingy, then the probability of loosing on any single play is $1-0.1=0.9$

 Take the relative likelihood as 0.8:0.9 = 8:9.
 The discussion above is summarized in {numref}`slot-machine-problem`.